bilaloezdemir/bilaloezdemir/README.md

-- 👋 Hi, I’m bilal
+- Hi, I’m bilal
+- I’m a mathematician
-- 👀 I’m interested in Data Science
+- I’m interested in Data Science
-- 🌱 I’m currently learning Spark MAchine Learning and AWS Cloud
-- 📫 How to reach me  bilalozdemirsv@gmail.com

 <!---
 bilaloezdemir/bilaloezdemir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.